"Big 'H,' little 'd'." That's how Djuan Rivers, vice president of Aulani, characterizes the resort.

 But there is plenty to do at the resort itself.
 A kids' clubhouse (which is included in the room rate) has a full roster of organized activities as well as free-play.
 And— little "d" alert!—Disney characters are often integrated into the activities.
 Tweens and teens have their own programs, such as poolside games.
 A community hall offers experiences for all ages, such as hula lessons and making leis.

-Among the more intriguing, and only-at-Disney offerings, is the Menehune Adventure Trail, an interactive experience (that is complementary) not unlike the Kim Possible World Showcase Adventure at Epcot.
+Among the more intriguing, and only-at-Disney offerings, is the Menehune Adventure Trail, an interactive experience (that is complimentary) not unlike the Kim Possible World Showcase Adventure at Epcot.
 The Menehune are mischievous little people in Hawaiian lore (think island-bred leprechauns).
 Using handheld devices, participants solve mysteries with the Menehune and trigger set pieces embedded throughout the resort.
 It's quite clever and a great group experience.

 The Imagineer-designed "Waikolohe Valley" that extends from the main building down to the ocean is filed with more Disneyesque fun.
 At its center is a mini-volcano that houses two surprisingly potent water slides.
 The tube slide empties into the Waikolohe Stream, an enjoyable—and long—lazy river that meanders through the valley.
 The Menehune Bridge is an interactive water play center filled with ways to get wet.
 There are also two pools and four hot tubs.